Investing Investing Basics

 Yes, you can absolutely gift shares of stock to your child(ren), as well as children who are not your own.
 This can be done by gifting shares that you already own (just make sure to research the tax implications of this beforehand), purchasing stocks for a child, or contributing to investment funds on their behalf.

-Gifts of up to $17,000 in 2023 or up to $18,000 in 2024 are not subject to gift taxes.
+Gifts of up to $18,000 in 2024 are not subject to gift taxes.

 Do you need to pay taxes on gifted stock?

-You can give stocks or other investment funds to a child without needing to pay taxes on the gift, as long as the total amount given annually does not exceed $17,000 in 2023 or $18,000 in 2024.
+You can give stocks or other investment funds to a child without needing to pay taxes on the gift, as long as the total amount given annually does not exceed $18,000 in 2024.
 This means that you can contribute up to $18,000 a year to each child in your life without any gift tax penalty, though that total amount may be subject to change based on IRS regulations.

 What's the best way to buy stock for a child?